ialexivy/vscode-angular2-files/README.md

 {"apps": [{ "root": "src", "prefix": "app" }],  "defaults": { "styleExt": "css" }}

-**The naming of the files as well as the (boilerplate) snippets are based on the [official Angular2 Style Guide](https://angular.io/docs/ts/latest/guide/style-guide.html)**
+**The naming of the files as well as the (boilerplate) snippets are based on the [official Angular Style Guide](https://angular.io/docs/ts/latest/guide/style-guide.html)**

 ## Installation